GuilhermeSaravy/springboot_thymeleaf/README.md

 # Evento App
-An MVC application using SpringBoot and Thymeleaf with MYSQL database.
+A MVC application using SpringBoot and Thymeleaf with MYSQL database.
 This app allows:
 - Create an Event
 - Consult of these events